 - The Final Fantasy series don't share a world for the most part, but one of the recurring parallels is a character named Cid, who provides an airship in the late game.
 Some games in the series actually provide you with an airship early in the game, but impose limitations on it (such as being unable to land in most terrain or unable to fly over mountains).

 - The airships in Final Fantasy VI were acquired through party member Setzer.
-VI's Cid was a completely different, non-playable character.
+VI's Cid was a completely different, non-playable character who for once had no connection to airships.
 It's one of the few airships to suffer from a random encounter, if only one.

 - Final Fantasy X-2 has the Celsius, which is manned by Rikku's brother...
 Brother.
 Her rival Leblanc most likely also has one, but it is never shown.

 - Final Fantasy XII has Balthier's airship which was a prototype model scheduled to be scrapped, but he obtained it before Archades could do so.
 But the building of the ship itself was probably on Cid's orders.
-Seeing as Balthier is related to Cid, this is probably close enough.
+Seeing as Balthier is Cid's son, this is probably close enough.

 - Final Fantasy XII: Revenant Wings starts you off with an absolutely massive airship.
 The player can custom name this airship, and it is gradually added onto throughout the game, eventually containing the "Sky Saloon" a massive market/eatery area.
 On top of this, as the game goes on, people gradually move in, and you have what amounts to an entire community on your hands by the end of it.

 - Played with in Final Fantasy IX, where by the time you get the second airship, the world has been flooded by Mist and there are only a few accessible locations left in the world.
 The first airship, however, does allow you to explore the world at your own leisure.